 Air Seal and Insulate Rim Joist - The cost of an attic insulation job should also include easy to access areas in the basement or at the foundation area.
 Great opportunities to seal the basement exist at the top of the foundation wall.
 Basement work in tandem with attic work will yield the best overall results.

 Watch before and after treatment to the basement rim and band joist.

 General Knee Wall Insulation with Air Barrier - Generally, a knee wall is much like an exterior wall.
 The difference - it is accessible from an attic area.
 Knee walls are usually insulated, however not well and as a result, they are major sources of energy loss and comfort complaints.
 To properly "button" up a knee wall, you can expect to pay for air sealing, new insulation and some type of air-barrier (sheathing) .

 Block & Seal Knee Wall Attic Floor Gaps - A big issue that many homeowners don't address is the space between floors.
-The space between the floors is only accessible if certain types of residential home construction, commonly referred to as Cape Cod.
+The space between the floors is only accessible if certain types of residential home construction.

 Check out a classic issue with a knee wall attic floor gap in Cape Cod style home.

 Most homes have at least one way to get to an attic space that needs to be sealed.
 The best way to determine how many hatches you have is to count.
 Then for each one, consider where you access the space.
 If you are inside, then you need to seal the opening to disconnect from the attic.
 An attic access can range in price depending on the size, type and location.

 The most commonly seen attic access points are push up hatch and pull-down stairs.